SOM-Research/DescribeML/README.md

 ## Test and Debug

 This repo comes with and already built-in config to debug.
 Just go to Debug in VSCode, launch the Extension config.

+Please refer to the folder /examples to have an example to follow.
+Copy and paste it in your new Extension Host of VSCode to see the language in action.

+Remember: by default VSCode gives you help by hittin CTRL + Space (or equivalent in MAC)

 Then Launch the Attach config to enable the debugger.

-Please check your port 6009 are free .
+Please check your port 6009 are free